Power/Knowledge, Society, and Truth: Notes on the Work of Michel Foucault

 a) The Transformation of Punishment

-The central concern of Discipline and Punish is the disappearance of punishment as a public and violent spectacle centered on the infliction of pain to the body, to the emergence of surveillance of the soul, particularly the development of the prison system.
+The central concern for Foucault in his Discipline and Punish is the disappearance of punishment as a public and violent spectacle centered on the infliction of pain to the body, to the emergence of surveillance of the soul, particularly the development of the prison system.
 During the years 1760 to 1840, public executions gradually disappeared, and punishment instead became hidden, and concealed.
 The torture of the body was replaced by the surveillance of the soul (pp.32-47).
 To account for this transformation, Foucault undertakes to study the concrete systems of punishment, or power as the political technology of the body.
 Foucault's analysis is a micro-physics of power; it focuses on the transformations of the strategies, tactics, techniques, and concrete functionings of power, to investigate how it came about that nowadays "the soul is the prison of the body" (1977:30).
 The book is a history of the present.

 Foucault first discusses the reform proposals that were suggested since the second half of the 18th century.
 This reveals that power technologies and discourses are related, but that a concrete analysis of the actual practices can nevertheless show discrepancies between what is thought and what is done.
 The "great reformers" proposed leniency in punishment, but only at the cost of greater intervention (pp. 82-103).
 A more efficient economy and technology of punishment was proposed that would allow for a discreet but calculable exercise of power over the soul.
 The rules of the new punishment included: 1) unarbitrary punishment: for each crime there would be one specific type of punishment; 2) emphasis on crime prevention: the desire for crime had to be eliminated; 3) temporal modulation: punishment can be weakened as it gradually shows its positive effects; 4) punishment should benefit both the offender and the collective: punishment is a lesson in public morality, an open book to read, a school rather than a spectacle; 5) crime is a misfortune: the criminal must be re-educated.
 Strikingly, the prison system does not fit in this model, but nevertheless detention did become the essential form of punishment.
 While the prison is also focused at the transformation of the individual, and while prison terms are individualized (in duration and intensity), there are important differences in technology.
 So why did the prison replace torture?